-Whether you are working with complex geometries, small batches or customisation demands – or you simply want to reduce lead time – 3D printing industrial products could make a big difference to how your business operates.
+Whether you are working with complex geometries, small batches or customisation demands – or you simply want to reduce lead time – industrial 3D printing could make a big difference to how your business operates.

 Lead time has long been a huge issue in manufacturing.
 When it came to jigs, for example, they previously to be outsourced and finished products installed on the floor.
 This could take almost three weeks to reach delivery.

 Switching to 3D printing allows modelling to be done immediately and design changes can be implemented quickly, so delivery times are cut drastically – sometimes to one day.